Forecast dated July 25, 2024

 the historical errors.
 See Section 2.6 in Chapter 2 of

-The US Model Workbook, April 25, 2024
+The US Model Workbook, October 31, 2024

 for more discussion.

 The program is flexible as to what you take as your base dataset.
-Although the first time you start the base dataset is ZAWBASE, after you have created new ones, you can use any of these as your base.
+Although the first time you start the base dataset is ZAXBASE, after you have created new ones, you can use any of these as your base.
 For example, if you created NEW and now want to makes further changes and create NEW1, you simply tell the program that you want NEW as your base dataset.
-Once you have created NEW1, you can either compare the values in NEW1 with those in NEW or the values in NEW1 with those in ZAWBASE.
+Once you have created NEW1, you can either compare the values in NEW1 with those in NEW or the values in NEW1 with those in ZAXBASE.
 You do this by simply telling the program which two datasets to use for the comparison.

 If you make changes to your dataset and do not ask the program to solve it (which you are allowed to do), the values of the endogenous variables in the dataset are not consistent with your changes because they are not the solution values.
 Make sure you remember whether your dataset has been solved.
 As a general rule, you might always solve your datasets immediately after you have made your changes.